rosstimson/padrino-book/01-03-installing-ruby-with-rbenv.md

     $ exec $SHELL

-Basically, there are two ways to install different versions of Ruby: You can compile Ruby on your own and try to manage the versions and gems on your own, or you use a tool that helps you.
+Basically, there are two ways to install different versions of Ruby.
+You can compile Ruby on your own and try to manage the versions and gems on your own, or you use a tool that helps you.

 **ruby-build**